Dental Implants – Long Island City, NY

 Turn Back the Clock on Tooth Loss

 Tooth loss can be difficult to say the least.
 Not only can your self-confidence plummet, but your oral health and overall quality of life can also suffer.
 At LIC Dental Associates, we’re proud to offer a truly exceptional solution for missing teeth: dental implants.
-Unlike other tooth replacements, dental implants recreate the entire tooth structure, providing seamless aesthetics and outstanding durability while also promoting long-term oral health.
+Unlike other tooth replacements, dental implants from our Long Island City dentist recreate the entire tooth structure, providing seamless aesthetics and outstanding durability while also promoting long-term oral health.
 It will be like your natural teeth have returned from the past!
-Better yet, we can perform every stage of dental implant treatment right here in our office thanks to our experienced in-house periodontist, Dr. Steven Bizzell.
+Better yet, we can perform every stage of dental implant treatment right here in our dental office thanks to our experienced in-house periodontist, Dr. Steven Bizzell.
 If you’d like to schedule a consultation for dental implants in Long Island City, NY, please contact us – your smile will thank you!

 Why Choose LIC Dental Associates for Dental Implants?